jeffreyadams/atlasofliegroups-docs/tutorial/video_1B/cartan_classes.rst

-Wich gives us the number of conjugacy classes of Cartan subgroups of :math:`G` and choosing one of those subgroups atlas gives more information about the Cartan.
+Wich gives us the number of conjugacy classes of Cartan subgroups of :math:`G` and choosing one of those subgroups atlas gives more information about the Cartan subgroup.
 The function ``print_Cartan_info`` takes a Cartan class in :math:`G` and provides the basic structural data of any representative in the Cartan class.

-So this says that the first Cartan is a real cartan subgroup, meaning a connected complex torus defined over :math:`\mathbb R`.
+So this says that the first Cartan subgroup is a real cartan subgroup, meaning a connected complex torus defined over :math:`\mathbb R`.
 So, its real points form a real torus which can be written as a product of :math:`(S^1)^a`, :math:`({\mathbb C}^{\times })^b` and :math:`({\mathbb R}^{\times })^c` factors.
 So, atlas gives the numbers ``(a,b,c)``.
-In this case the first Cartan has just ``a=1`` circle factor, ``b=0`` complex factors and ``c=0`` real factors.
+In this case the first Cartan subgroup has just ``a=1`` circle factor, ``b=0`` complex factors and ``c=0`` real factors.

 It also tells us the type of roots it has: imaginary, complex or real.
-Since the Cartan is compact, we only have imaginary roots.
+Since the Cartan subgroup is compact, we only have imaginary roots.
 And these roots form a system of type ``A1``.

-Note that we also see that this Cartan occurs in different real forms of complex groups of type ``A1``.
+Note that we also see that this Cartan subgroup occurs in different real forms of complex groups of type ``A1``.
 The information about twisted involutions will be discussed later.

 Now for information about the second Cartan subgroup::